 Your expenses include debt such as credit cards, student loans, and personal loans.
-Paying more than the minimum balance, refinancing to a lower interest rate. and making extra payments can help you pay down the principal amount, or the original amount that you borrowed, sooner.
+Paying more than the minimum balance, refinancing to a lower interest rate. and making extra payments can help you pay down the loan sooner.

 Consider refinancing your student loans by checking out both fixed and variable rates.
 Interest rates are at historic lows.
 You might be able to pay down your credit card bills faster by taking out a personal loan; those interest rates are often lower.
 And if that’s the case, the debt could be paid sooner.

-Automating the payment of bills can make your life easier.
+Automating your finances can make your life easier.
 This will also help you avoid paying late fees.
 You can either have your bills paid automatically through your checking account or set yourself a reminder on your calendar if you have some bills such as utilities that are a different amount each month.

 You can also automate your savings.
-You can have money taken out of your checking or savings account each month and have it automatically invested into your workplace 401(k) plan or an individual retirement account.
+You can have money taken out of your checking or savings account each month and have it automatically invested into your workplace 401(k) plan or an individual retirement account (IRA).

 When your salary has been slashed, there are several ways you can save money immediately and long term.

-If you are still short of money, you might consider talking to family members and friends about obtaining a short-term loan or working on a small project to earn some extra money.
+If you are still short of money, you might consider talking to family members and friends about obtaining a short-term loan.

-People who have been socking away credit card rewards for a vacation might want to go ahead and use them.
+People who have been saving credit card rewards for a vacation might want to go ahead and use them now.
 Some credit card companies will let you transfer the rewards for cash to your statement or use them for food delivery.

 Another way to save money is to use cash for gasoline.
 Some gas stations offer a cheaper price for consumers who use cash.
 The savings can add up quickly, especially if you have a longer commute.

-Check your budget every month and see if there are other ways you can save money.
+Finally, each month, look for other ways you can save money.
 If your credit card company denied your request last month to lower your interest rate, try calling again.
-Rules at lenders can change often.
+Rules can change often.

-While it is easy to skip saving for retirement, it’s ideal, of course, to continue socking away some money each month from your paycheck into a 401(k) plan or IRA.
-The money you stash away for retirement can lower your taxable income, meaning you will owe the IRS less.
+While you could skip saving for retirement, it’s ideal to continue socking away some money each month from your paycheck into a 401(k) plan or IRA.
+The money you stash away for retirement can lower your taxable income, meaning you’ll owe the IRS less.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.